lowkasen/guidance-for-multi-provider-generative-ai-gateway-on-aws/README.md

 * If you'd like to run LiteLLM in subnets without outbound internet access, set `DISABLE_OUTBOUND_NETWORK_ACCESS="true"`.
 Due to lack of internet access, this configuration will only work with AWS Bedrock or SageMaker models.
 Because of this, you must remove all non-Bedrock/non-SageMaker models from your `config/config.yaml` file.
 If you do not do this, LiteLLM will fail to start as it will attempt to call third party models over the internet.

-* If you'd like the Application Load Balancer to be private to your vpc, set `PUBLIC_LOAD_BALANCER="false"`
+* If you'd like the Application Load Balancer to be private to your vpc, set `PUBLIC_LOAD_BALANCER="false"`.
+To make it more convinient to get access to this private load balancer, we have provided a script to deploy a windows EC2 instance in the same VPC, described in more detail in [Setting up EC2 in your VPC and remote desktop access to it to get access to litellm in the case you set `PUBLIC_LOAD_BALANCER="false"`
+](#Setting-up-EC2-in-your-VPC-and-remote-desktop-access-to-it-to-get-access-to-litellm-in-the-case-you-set-`PUBLIC_LOAD_BALANCER="false"`)

 #### Usage Instructions